-For seven years, she was the Keyboard Pop Editor for Alfred Music Publishing, the world’s largest educational music publisher.
-She had several works published through Alfred including the Easy Piano Selections from “Sweeney Todd” for which the arrangements were personally approved by Stephen Sondheim.
+For seven years, she served as a Keyboard Editor at Alfred Music Publishing, the world’s largest educational music publisher.
+She has several arrangements published through Alfred.

 Kathryn has worked alongside entertainment industry greats including David Foster, Jim Brickman, Evan Rachel Wood, Aubrey Plaza, Travis Barker, Kathy Najimy, and Charlotte Rae to name a few.
 She has been a music coach for HBO, Showtime, and ABC series.

 As a comedian, Kathryn was featured on NBC’s “Last Comic Standing” and has appeared at The Laugh Factory, The Improv, and has headlined at The World Famous Comedy Store.
 Her musical improv skills lead her to hold the position of music director at the famed Second City for several year.